-Transportation and the services of an English-speaking tour guide for three days of sight-seeing and all associated expenses; three-course lunch and one drink per person on days 2 and 3; walking tour of Bath; entrances to Anne Hathaway's Cottage, Blenheim Castle and Windsor Castle; city Tour of Oxford; one-night accommodation at Ellenborough Park Hotel or similar; evening meal at Ellenborough Park Hotel; breakfasts on days 2, 3 and 4; one night at the Cotswold Lodge Hotel or similar and evening meal; one night at the Hyatt Regency Churchill in London or similar; transfer from the airport; hospitality Transfer Representative on day 1.
+Transportation and the services of an English-speaking tour guide for three days of sight-seeing and all associated expenses; three-course lunch and one drink per person on days 2 and 3; walking tour of Bath; entrances to Anne Hathaway’s Cottage, Blenheim Castle and Windsor Castle; city Tour of Oxford; one-night accommodation at Ellenborough Park Hotel or similar; evening meal at Ellenborough Park Hotel; breakfasts on days 2, 3 and 4; one night at the Cotswold Lodge Hotel or similar and evening meal; one night at the Mayfair hotel in London or similar; transfer from the airport; hospitality Transfer Representative on day 1.

 Please Note: Guests booking their own flights (independent of the cruise line) are responsible for ensuring that the cruise line has the most current and updated arrival information so your transfer can be arranged.
 Should you book any additional nights independently of the cruise line, an arrival transfer is not provided.

 Program Excludes for guests: Insurance, additional drinks over and above the limits stipulated, gratuities to driver or tour guide, hotel incidentals, any meals not listed above.